 How is cancer diagnosed?

-Your veterinarian may suspect that your pet has cancer based on certain clinical signs (a lump, loss of appetite and energy, loss of weight).
-X-rays may be useful in detecting internal tumors, including metastases.
-Blood tests can help indicate some tumors.
-In order to identify most tumor types, it is necessary to obtain a sample of the tumor.
-Depending upon the type of tumor suspected, your veterinarian may obtain this sample through a fine needle aspiration, a punch biopsy, a tissue biopsy or a full excision biopsy.
-In some cases, an exploratory surgery or ultrasound guidance may be needed.
+Your veterinarian may suspect that your pet has cancer-based on clinical signs.
+Radiographs (X-rays) may be useful in detecting internal tumors and metastases.
+Blood tests can help detect some tumors.
+To identify most tumor types, it is necessary to obtain a sample of the tumor.
+Depending on the type of tumor suspected, your veterinarian may obtain this sample through a fine needle aspiration (FNA), a tissue biopsy, or full removal of the tumor.
+In some cases, exploratory surgery or guided ultrasound may be needed.

 What types of treatment are available?

-There are many issues to be considered in the decisions on cancer treatment and your veterinarian will discuss these with you.
+There are many issues to be considered in the decisions around cancer treatment and your veterinarian or veterinary oncologist will discuss these with you.